fresh-creations/tammy/README.md

 # Features
 - fully automated music-video generation in python.
-Provide just a song and generation settings to generate a music-video.
+Provide just a song, text prompts and and generation settings to generate a music-video.
 - multiple animation modes: Animation_2d and Interpolation.
 - automatic and lazy model loading.
 For example, the Stable Diffusion model is automatically fetched when used so no need to manually install any libraries.